 Since 2024, the Academies of Sciences of the Baltic States and the National Commissions for UNESCO, in cooperation with the Ministries of Education and Science, award "Baltic Women in Science" fellowships.
 The aim of the fellowships is to enhance the visibility of female scientists, promote gender equality in the scientific world, and inspire the next generations of researchers.
 The contest will be held independently in each country, the laureates will be announced at a joint ceremony.

 The fellowship is awarded in recognition of previous work and to support the execution of a one-year research project as described in the application.
-The fellowship must be used for conducting scientific research in Estonia.
-The use of funds is not monitored; however, a brief report on the research and the results is required after one year.
+The use of fellowship funds is not monitored; however, a brief report on the research and the results is required after one year.

 - For 1 PhD student in the fields of natural sciences, engineering and technology, medical and health sciences, agriculture and veterinary sciences (areas 1–4 of classification according to Frascati Manual)